-As a family's income increases, the amount of the housing assistance payment decreases.
-If the amount of assistance provided by the PHA is reduced to zero, the family's assistance terminates automatically 180 days after the last HAP payment.
+As a family's income increases, the amount of PHA subsidy goes downthe housing assistance payment decreases.
+If the amount of HCV assistance provided by the PHA drops is reduced to zero and remains at zero for 180 consecutive calendar days, the family's assistance terminates automatically 180 days after the last HAP payment.

-If a participating family receiving zero assistance experiences a change in circumstances that would result in a HAP payment to the owner, the family must notify the PHA of the change and request an interim reexamination before the expiration of the 180-day period.
+If a participating family receiving zero assistance experiences a change in circumstances that would eause the result in a HAP payment to rise above zerothe owner, the family must notify the PHA of the changed eircumstances and request an interim reexamination before the expiration of the 180-day period.